Expected number of faces in a random embedding of any graph is at most linear: Introduction

 \section{Introduction}

-We consider finite graphs with loops and multiple edges allowed.
-The number of edges joining vertices $u$ and $v$ is called the \emph{multiplicity of the edge $uv$}, and this also applies for the case of loops (where $u=v$).
-It is natural to consider each edge to consist of two \emph{half-edges} or \emph{darts}.
-One of the two darts corresponding to the edge $uv$ is \emph{incident with $u$}, the other one with $v$.
-In case of a loop, both darts are incident with the vertex of the loop.
-The number of darts incident with each vertex is the \emph{degree} of the vertex.
-Note that each loop contributes 2 towards the degree.

 By an \emph{embedding} of a graph $G$ we mean a 2-cell embedding of $G$ in some orientable closed surface, and we consider two embeddings of $G$ as being the same (or \emph{equivalent}) if there is a homeomorphism between the corresponding surfaces that induces the identity isomorphism on $G$.
 Equivalent embeddings are considered the same, and when we speak about all embeddings of a graph, we mean all equivalence classes.
-It is well known that the equivalence classes of all embeddings are in bijective correspondence with \emph{rotation systems}, which are defined as the collection of local rotations at the vertices of the graph, where by a \emph{local rotation at $v$} we mean a cyclic ordering of the darts incident with $v$.
+It is well known that the equivalence classes of all embeddings are in bijective correspondence with \emph{rotation systems}, which are defined as the collection of local rotations at the vertices of the graph, where by a \emph{local rotation at $v$} we mean a cyclic ordering of the half-edges, (we call these darts), incident with $v$.
 We refer to \cite{MT01} for more details.

 It is a classical problem to study the minimum genus and maximum genus of a graph across all of its embeddings, see \cite{GT87,MT01,Wh73}.
-We consider the similar problem of the \emph{average genus} across all the different embeddings of a fixed graph.
+Considering the set of all 2-cell embeddings of a graph is also a viable topic.
+An outline of various applications of graph embeddings can be found in \cite{lando2004graphs}.
+In this work, we consider the problem of the \emph{average genus} across all the different embeddings of a fixed graph.
 By Euler's formula, this is equivalent to studying the average number of faces across all embeddings of a graph.
 It will be more convenient to state our results in terms of the number of faces, as it better illustrates our bounds.
 Formally, we consider the uniform distribution across all embeddings of a fixed graph using rotation systems, and study $\E[F]$ where $F$ is the random variable denoting the number of faces in a random embedding of the graph.